open-spaced-repetition/fsrs4anki-helper/README.md

 The add-on reads Anki's built-in Easy Days configuration (weekly schedule) and applies it when rescheduling cards.
 You need to configure Easy Days in Anki's settings (Deck Options → Easy Days), not in the add-on settings.

 Additionally, the add-on allows you to configure specific dates as easy days.
-You can add specific dates (e.g., holidays, busy periods) through Tools → FSRS Helper → Less Anki on Easy Days → Manage Specific Dates.
+You can add specific dates (e.g., holidays, busy periods) through Tools → FSRS Helper → Less Anki on Easy Days → Apply easy days for specific dates, which opens a window where you can manage and apply easy days for specific dates.
 Cards due on these specific dates will be rescheduled to avoid those days.

 **Note**: After Anki 24.11, the easy days feature is built-in in Anki.
 The add-on reads Anki's Easy Days configuration to ensure consistency when rescheduling cards, allowing you to apply the same easy days settings during the rescheduling process.